tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 An exception from the previous rule is made by Python collections that are static, that is, they don't grow in size for the duration of the computation.

-Caution: Use functional style when manipulating static collections.
+Caution: Use functional programming style when manipulating static collections.

 Examples: